Mickey Free: Capture by the Apaches

 Telles was adopted and raised by Nayundiie, a White Mountain Apache, and became foster brother to Tlol-dil-zil, later known as John Rope.
+Telles participated in Apache tribal tobacco smoking ceremonies when he was accepted into the White Mountain Apache Tribe, and he smoked tobacco with a medicine man.

 Scout for the US Army

 He joined the U.S. Army's Apache Scouts on 2 December 1872 as a scout and within two years he was promoted to the rank of sergeant.
 He was posted to Camp Verde to serve as an interpreter, where he met Al Sieber.

 Because the soldiers could not pronounce the Scouts' names, they gave them nicknames.
 Due to his red hair and other features, the soldiers claimed the scout named Feliz, bore a resemblance to a character in Charles Lever's 1840 novel, Charles O'Malley: The Irish Dragoon named "Mickey Free".

 Free served as a scout for George Crook in the pursuit of Geronimo and Nana.
-He accompanied Crook on his expedition to the Sierra Madres in 1883 and accompanied Chatto and other Apaches on a visit to Washington, D.C. in 1886.
+He accompanied Crook on his expedition to the Sierra Madres in 1883 and accompanied Chatto and other Apaches on a visit to Washington, D.C., in 1886.
 He left the scouts in 1893.

 In his time as a bounty hunter, Free tracked the Apache Kid, who at one point had a $15,000 reward on his head.
+Free pursued a bounty for the Apache renegade Massai, but Free never caught Massai.

 Later life and death

 After leaving the Army, Free moved to the Fort Apache Indian Reservation with the remainder of the White Mountain Apache Scouts and lived out the rest of his life as a farmer until his death in 1914.
+Free married two White Mountain Apache women at the same time named Ethlay and Ochehey.
+Polygamy was customary among the various Apache tribes.
 He married four times and had two sons and two daughters.